Earth Notes: On the TEDDINET-Ctech Non-domestic Energy Symposium (2017/06)

 APERIO: Low cost facade management in naturally ventilated buildings

-Spotting open windows (leaking heat and wasting energy) automatically and for example emailing staff in various ways to try to 'fix' this.
+Spotting open windows (leaking heat and wasting energy) automatically.
+Then, for example, emailing staff in various ways to try to 'fix' this.

 The webpage of the project in the EPSRC website can be found here.